 According to Nationwide Pet Insurance, walnut poisoning is one of the most common claims among dog owners.
 We recommend that you take nuts off the menu to keep your dog safe and avoid big bills from the vet.

 Alcohol is toxic not only to our dogs but also to ourselves.
 Although humans have adapted to be able to drink it, our dogs haven’t.
 All alcohol will have a devastating effect on your dog.
 Toxicity depends on body weight, and our dogs have much less than we do.

 This means that it only takes a small amount of alcohol to cause serious issues for your dog.
 Beer and wine are particularly bad as both hops and grapes are toxic to dogs, even before the alcohol has been produced.

 - Racing heart

 - Shortness of breath

 If you are in any doubt whether your dog has had access to alcohol, take them to the vet immediately.
-Not only is your dog susceptible to short term toxicity but also to long term damage if you don’t act quickly.
+Your dog is susceptible to short-term toxicity and long-term damage if you don’t act quickly.

 Things not to feed your dog

 There you have it, 9 things not to feed your dog and hopefully good enough reasons to stay well clear of them.